-Antibiotics can reduce the drainage caused by fistulas and abscesses or heal them for some people.5 It is important to limit antibiotic use where possible though, as antibiotics cannot tell the difference between good and bad bacteria so attack them all.
-This can cause new issues in the digestive tract and therefore all over the body.6
+Antibiotics can reduce the drainage caused by fistulas and abscesses or heal them for some people.5 It is crucial to limit antibiotic use, though, as antibiotics cannot tell the difference between good and bad bacteria, so they attack them all.
+This can cause new issues in the digestive tract and, therefore, all over the body.6

-If none of these treatments has been successful in treating or relieving symptoms, surgery may be the only option.
+If none of these treatments has successfully treated or relieved symptoms, surgery may be the only option.
 Almost half of those with Crohn’s require at least one surgery.5

 Crohn’s disease can be debilitating and life-changing for those that suffer from it.
-There are treatment options out there, but there is no “one size fits all” when it comes to Crohn’s.
+There are treatment options, but there is no “one size fits all” regarding Crohn’s.
 It is a try-and-try-again process to find what works best for you.

-Always speak to your doctor if you suspect you have Crohn’s disease to give yourself the best chance of long-term remission.
+Always speak to your doctor if you suspect Crohn’s disease to give yourself the best chance of long-term remission.